ThosRTanner/Docking_Dialogue_Interface/Readme.md

 };
 ```

-You can also set the `init2Check` (which causes the menu item to get a check mark against it), and shortcut key as arguments to the macro.
+You can also set the `init2Check` flag (which causes the menu item to get a check mark against it), and shortcut key as arguments to the macro.
 For most situations, you'll probably want to add your own macro because typing all those `My_Plugin, `s can get tedious.

 _Notes_:
 1. Notepad++ expects at least one menu entry, and it will crash if you provide none.